 As our planet becomes increasingly overpopulated, having access to clean, safe drinking water is essential if we are to keep as healthy as possible.
+But choosing between a Reverse Osmosis or a Water Softener can leave people confused.
+Should you use one over the other or even both?

-Reverse Osmosis System
+Reverse Osmosis System Operations

 What is a Reverse Osmosis System

 If you paid attention in science lessons at school, you may remember the term osmosis- as the movement of water passively from an area of high to low concentration.
 Reverse Osmosis works in the opposite way to this principle by moving water out of an area where it is in low concentration to one where it is high.
+The reverse osmosis process consists of 4 stages which are described below.

 How does the Reverse Osmosis System work?

 On the plus side, RO units give a simple, cost-effective solution for providing clean, pollutant-free water for the family to enjoy.
-It can be relied upon as a thorough filtering method as it removes a lot of harmful microbes, sediment, and salts that could otherwise enter the body.
+It can be relied upon as a thorough filtering method as it removes a lot of harmful amoebas, microbes, sediment, and salts that could otherwise enter the body.
 Not to mention clog up plumbing and appliances with limescale.

-However, there are concerns amongst some experts that as it removes all salt ions from water then our bodies may become deficient in levels of salt ions such as sodium and potassium which are needed for healthy functioning of the heart and muscles.
+However, there are concerns amongst some experts that as it removes all salt ions from water then our bodies may become deficient in levels of salt ions such as sodium and potassium which are needed for the healthy functioning of the heart and muscles.

-Water Softener System
+Water Softener System Operations

 What is a Water Softener?